zengliwei/magento2_module_builder/README.md

 php bin/magento module-builder:create-module [options] <module-name> <package-name>
 ```

-This command is to create a new module with these files:
+This command is used to create a new module with these files:

 - etc/module.xml
 - composer.json